johnkary/johnkary.net/README.md

 # Development

+To build the site and allow Jekyll to serve it:

+    $ jekyll serve

-To build the site as-is and view in a browser:
+To build the site as-is to the build directory:

     $ jekyll build --future

+# Deployment

+To deploy the latest version:

+    $ cp bin/deploy.example bin/deploy

+    # Customize with paths/hosts
+    $ vi bin/deploy

+    # Update .ssh/config with a host for johnkarydotnetdeploy
+    $ vi ~/.ssh/config

+    # Ship it!
+    $ bash bin/deploy

 # License